inejc/paragraph-vectors/README.md

 7. **lr**: float\
 Learning rate of the SGD optimizer (uses 0.9 nesterov momentum).
 8. **model_ver**: str, one of ('dm', 'dbow'), default='dm'\
-Version of the model as proposed by Q. V. Le et al., Distributed Representations of Sentences and Documents. 'dm' stands for Distributed Memory, 'dbow' stands for Distributed Bag Of Words.
+Version of the model as proposed by Q. V. Le et al. [5], Distributed Representations of Sentences and Documents. 'dm' stands for Distributed Memory, 'dbow' stands for Distributed Bag Of Words.
 Currently only the 'dm' version is implemented.
 9. **vec_combine_method**: str, one of ('sum', 'concat'), default='sum'\
 Method for combining paragraph and word vectors in the 'dm' model.
 Currently only the 'sum' operation is implemented.
 10. **save_all**: bool, default=False\